mubanjs/muban/docs/reactivity.md

 1. explicitly subscribing to changes on an observable
 2. reading observables in functions that "tracks" them while executing the function, and re-execute the function when one of them changes.
-This can be split up 2 two different use cases as well.
+This can be split up in two different use cases as well.
     1. Using a function to produce a new value that is returned - often called a "computed" or a "selector".
     2. Using a function to produce side effects (like logging, doing API calls, etc).
 Which is similar manually subscribing, but in this case the subscription happens automatically, and on multiple observables at the same time.